If he doesn't know what's going on, how come he's leaving for 12 days to India and other places two days after the election?

 Great point, Jeff, and we will be right back.

-In fact, our official EIB climatologist, Dr. Roy Spencer, has asked me for my hurricane prediction for 2011.
+Ladies and gentlemen, a renowned international scientist, in fact, our official EIB climatologist, Dr. Roy Spencer, has asked me for my hurricane prediction for 2011.

-Even though the I mean, technically the 2010 hurricane season isn't over until November 30th.
+Even though the, I mean, technically the 2010 hurricane season isn't over until November 30th.

 Yeah, November 30th.